The Songs of a Young Nation Competition

 Each entry must conform to the following technical specifications:

-• Audio submissions should be between 60 and 90 seconds in length.
+- Audio submissions should be between 60 to 90 seconds in length.

 It's that simple.
 Our judges will take it from there.
-Winners will be notified in January 2025 and announced on February 22, 2025.
+Winners will be notified and announced in February 2025.

 Have questions about the competition?
 Visit our Frequently Asked Questions page and see our Official Rules too.